top of page

 Gentle Ways to Ground, Reflect & Look After Yourself

 There’s a moment after an art therapy session, especially online, where everything goes quiet.
-The artwork is still in front of you, your materials haven’t moved or your thoughts linger back to what you made.
-Something inside you has… shifted.
+The artwork is still in front of you, your materials haven’t moved, and your thoughts linger back to what you made.
+Something inside you has shifted.

 So instead of rushing back into emails, parenting, work, or the rest of your day, I often invite clients to create a gentle landing ritual.
-A soft return.
-A moment to help your nervous system catch up with the emotional work you’ve just done.
+This is a soft return.
+It’s a moment to help your nervous system catch up with the emotional work you’ve just done.

-Below are grounding practices, reflections, and journaling prompts woven into a narrative, not a checklist, so you can use them in whatever way feels right for you.
+Below are grounding practices, reflections, and journaling prompts woven into a narrative, not a checklist.
+You can use them in whatever way feels right for you.

 Tending to Your Artwork